-Ms. Roberts serves as the President for the Northern District of California Chapter of the Federal Bar Association.
-She is an editor of the ABA’s Section of Labor & Employment Law’s Employee Benefits Committee (EBC) Newsletter and has recently been appointed to serve on the Board of Senior Editors of the Employee Benefits Law book.
-She is also a Fellow of the American Bar Foundation.
-In 2015, 2016, and 2017, Ms. Roberts was named a “Super Lawyer” by Northern California Super Lawyers Magazine (and was previously named a “Rising Star” for 2012, 2013, and 2014).
+Ms. Roberts is a member of the Executive Committee of the Northern District of California Chapter of the Federal Bar Association.
+She served as President in 2018 and had held an officer position within the organization each year since 2014.
+She is a member of the 2019-2020 Federal Bar Association Audit Committee (term ending 9/30/2020).
+She has also been appointed to a three-year term as a Lawyer Representative to the Ninth Circuit Judicial Council (2019-2021).
+She served as Co-Chair of the Lawyer Representatives for 2020.
+She serves on the Board of Senior Editors of the ABA Employee Benefits Law book.
+She is the Tort Trial and Insurance Practice (TIPS) Vice-Chair to the Employee Benefits General Committee (2019-2021).
+Each year from 2015-2020, Ms. Roberts was named a “Super Lawyer” by Northern California Super Lawyers Magazine (and was previously named a “Rising Star” for 2012, 2013, and 2014).
+In each year from 2018 to 2020, she was named on the Northern California Super Lawyers Top 100 and Top 50 Women Lawyers list.
 She also received the 2015 ALRP Volunteer of the Year award and the Martindale-Hubbell Client Distinction award.
 Ms. Roberts served as a co-chair of the Ethics subcommittee of the ABA’s Section of Labor & Employment Law’s Employee Benefits Committee (EBC) from 2009 through 2014.
 She served as co-chair of the Welfare Plans – Benefit Claims and Social Media subcommittees from 2014-2015.
 Additionally, from 2013-2015, Ms. Roberts served as an EBC liaison to the Section’s Diversity in the Legal Profession Standing Committee.

 “Fighting for the Underdog”